Strategies to retain employees in your retail store, inspired by great workplaces with high employee retention rates.

 Retail positions are sometimes considered to be dead-end or mundane jobs.
 It’s a reputation caused by roles that often lack discretion, creativity or autonomy.
 It only takes a quick scroll through retail memes to see how retail culture is quite literally a joke.

-But the Best Workplaces in Retail turn such memes upside down.
+But Certified great retail workplaces turn such memes upside down.
 These leading companies actively involve employees at all levels in decision-making.

 Consider clothing retailer Abercrombie & Fitch Co.
 Ninety-two percent of employees say people are given a lot of responsibility at the company.
 That survey figure doesn’t surprise Fran Horowitz, Abercrombie & Fitch Co.
 CEO.